conorwhanson/Credit_Risk_Analysis/README.md

 - Balanced random forest classifier (ensemble method)
 - Easy ensemble classifier method (combo of AdaBoost learners and balanced bootstrap samples)

-Finanical data from Lending Club was imported, cleaned, encoded, and split into training and testing sets.
+Financial data from Lending Club was imported, cleaned, encoded, and split into training and testing sets.
 Next, each model was run with testing and training sets.
 Finally, the output of each model was run through a confusion matrix and classification report to weigh the effectiveness of each model at predicting credit risk.
-Note that because high risk credit instances will be far fewer than low risk ones, it is important that each instance of possible high credit risk be categorized with a high level of sensitivity rather than precision.
+Note that because high-risk credit instances will be far fewer than low-risk loans, it is important that each instance of possible high credit risk be categorized with a high level of sensitivity rather than precision.
 This will tell us that those loans so categorized are highly likely to be correctly categorized.

 ### Results